Abnormal psychology: Psychoanalysis (Freud)

 Psychoanalytic theory is heavily based on the theory of the neurologist Sigmund Freud.
-These ideas often represented repressed emotions and memories from a patient's childhood.
+These ideas often represented repressed emotions and memories from a patient's childhood within their unconscious.
 According to psychoanalytic theory, these repressions cause the disturbances that people experience in their daily lives, and by finding the source of these disturbances, one should be able to eliminate the disturbance itself.
 This is accomplished by a variety of methods, with some popular ones being free association, hypnosis, and insight.
 The goal of these methods is to induce a catharsis, or emotional release in the patient, which should indicate that the source of the problem has been tapped, and it can then be treated.
 Freud's psychosexual stages also played a key role in this form of therapy, as he would often believe that the problems the patient was experiencing were due to them becoming stuck, or "fixated", in a particular stage.
 Dreams also played a major role in this form of therapy, as Freud viewed dreams as a way to gain insight into the unconscious mind.
 Patients were often asked to keep dream journals to bring in for discussion during the next therapy session.
 There are many potential problems associated with this style of therapy, including resistance to the repressed memory or feeling, and negative transference onto the therapist.
 Psychoanalysis was carried on by many after Freud, including his daughter Anna Freud, and Jacques Lacan.
 Many others have also gone on to elaborate on Freud's original theory, and to add their own take on defense mechanisms or dream analysis.
 While psychoanalysis has fallen out of favor to more modern forms of therapy, it is still used by some clinical psychologists to varying degrees.